greenelab/deep-review/all-sections.md

 indication [@tOpadZQw; @1SIuofeg].
 Wang et al. [@TeIxEjqm] devised a pairwise input neural network with two hidden layers that takes two inputs, a drug and a target binding site, and predicts whether they interact.
-Wang et al [@1AU7wzPqa] trained individual RBMs for each target in a drug-target interaction network and used these models to predict novel interactions pointing to new indications for existing drugs.
+Wang et al. [@1AU7wzPqa] trained individual RBMs for each target in a drug-target interaction network and used these models to predict novel interactions pointing to new indications for existing drugs.
 Wen et al.
 [@oTF8O79C] extended this concept to deep learning by